edgurgel/solid/README.md

 # http://example.com/styles/app.css
 ```

+## Strict rendering

+`Solid.render/3` doesn't raise or return errors unless `strict_variables: true` is passed as option.

+If there are any missing variables `Solid.render/3` returns `{:error, errors, result}` where errors is the list of collected errors and `result` is the rendered template.

+`Solid.render!/3` raises if `strict_variables: true` is passed and there are missing variables.

 ## Contributing

 When adding new functionality or fixing bugs consider adding a new test case here inside `test/cases`.
 These cases are tested against the Ruby gem so we can try to stay as close as possible to the original implementation.